James Cook University

 Townsville, QLD

 The JCU Engineering & Innovation Place (formerly called Technology Innovation Centre) is located in the city of Townsville, Queensland.
-On 15 June 2018, NAIF approved funding of up to $96 million for the Engineering & Innovation Place, where undergraduate and postgraduate engineering and IT students, industry partners and researchers will be able to collaborate.
+On 15 June 2018, NAIF approved funding of up to $96 million for the Engineering & Innovation Place, where undergraduate and postgraduate engineering and IT students, industry partners and researchers are able to collaborate.

 About James Cook University